Amsterdam-Internships/FewShotCrowdCounting/README.md

 5) [`notebooks`](./notebooks): Notebooks for quick prototyping, but also easy to read notebooks for functionalities such as testing pretrained models on the test set of a dataset. -->

-## Using this repository:
+# Using this repository:
-[`environment.yml`](./environment.yml) contains the conda environment of this project.
+First of all, the environment used with this project is provided in [`environment.yml`](./environment.yml).
 One can install this environment with 'conda env create -f environment.yml'.

-Global parameters for a run are specified in [`config.py`](./config.py).
-Set these parameters accordingly when training a new model.
-For each dataset, specific settings for that dataset are specified in 'settings' in a [`datasets`](./datasets) sub-folder.
-Most importantly is 'cfg_data.DATA_PATH' that specifies where the dataset is located.
-Training a standard model is performed by running [`train_standard`](./train_standard).
-Training a model with meta-learning is performed by running [`train_meta`](./train_meta).
+For standard training and meta learning, global run parameters are set in [`config.py`](./config.py).
+Dataset specific parameters are set in 'settings.py' in the folder of the corresponding dataset.

+## Standard training

+## Meta learning